Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 This guarantees that that volume of liquid never exceeds the end of the efflux tube.
 The efflux pump is run for an additional few seconds to eliminate any volume differences or deltas (for example, if the volume added is greater than the volume removed due to pumping errors).
 Otherwise, the deltas accumulate and the vial can overflow.
 :::

-During your experiment set up, the length of the tubes out of the cap provide information about their "roles": longest tube is air exchange, shortest tube is efflux, and middle two tubes are influx.
+During your experiment set up, the length of the tubes out of the cap can provide information about their "roles": longest tube is air exchange, shortest tube is efflux, and middle two tubes are influx.